dylanleigh/PseudoRandomRhythmSection/readme.rst

 =========================

-Other than Python the only hard requirement is the Music21 library http://web.mit.edu/music21/ which is used for writing the MusicXML.
+Other than Python the only hard requirement is the Music21 library http://web.mit.edu/music21/ which is used for writing the MusicXML and performing chord inversions and similar operations.

 A pip requirements file is provided, and it is recommended that Virtualenv or a similar system be used for a clean environment::